 - Test blueprints detail specific standards covered by a test, reporting categories of test items, number of test items, and general information about how test questions are constructed.

-- Released tests and test items are representative of the content and skills included in the SOL assessments and present the format of the tests and questions.
-Select a subject from the menu on the right or see all released test resources.
+Released tests and item sets are representative of the content and skills included in the Virginia SOL tests.
+See all released test resources.

 Building on the success of the SOL program and to better prepare students to compete in today’s global economy, more rigorous English, mathematics and science standards and expectations are being implemented that meet national and international benchmarks for college-and-career readiness.